Bifurcations in Interior Transmission Eigenvalues: Theory and Computation: The ITP for the annulus

-In \cref{fig:annulus:ind2} (right) we display the indicator $\overline{I}$ from \cref{eq:bifurc_indicator}, with a different curve for each trajectory.
+In \cref{fig:annulus:ind2} (top right) we display the indicator $\overline{I}$ from \cref{eq:bifurc_indicator}, with a different curve for each trajectory.
 As in the previous examples, only purely real trajectories yield nonzero values of $\overline{I}$.
 As predicted by \cref{lem:bifurc_ord}, large derivatives in real eigenvalue trajectories correspond to small values of $\overline{I}$.
-Although the indicator plot may seem similar to that of the disk, cf.~\cref{fig:disk:ind}, with $\overline{I}$ taking only non-positive values, this is not the case, as the zoomed plots in \cref{fig:annulus:ind2zoom} show.
-Therein, we observe that the indicator becomes positive if and only if an eigenvalue trajectory is (i) real and (ii) traveling to the right.
+The zoomed plots in \cref{fig:annulus:ind2zoom} show that the indicator becomes positive if and only if an eigenvalue trajectory is (i) real and (ii) traveling to the right.
 Theory confirms this, since \cref{cor:bifurc} relates the sign of $\overline{I}$ to the sign of the derivative of a real trajectory.

-Regarding the asymptotic behavior of $\overline{I}$ as $p\to p^\star$, in \cref{fig:annulus:fit} we can observe an empirical scaling halfway between $-|p-p^\star|^{1/2}$ and $-|p-p^\star|^{2/3}$.
-This intermediate scaling suggests that the bifurcations are close to being cubic rather than quadratic.
-This is related to the fact that we are using a rather small inner radius $r$.
-Indeed, our ongoing theoretical work (to appear in a separate manuscript) shows that, as $r\to0^+$, any eigenvalue of the ITP \emph{with nonzero Bessel} index converges (in some sense) to the ITP on the unit disk, cf.~\cref{sec:disk}, whose bifurcations are cubic.